Bordered Heegaard Floer homology: Invariance and pairing: Definition of the type D module

-defines a type~$D$ structure over $\Alg$ with base ring $\Idem$ on $X(\HD)$, in the sense of Definition~\ref{def:TypeD}.
-(The compatibility relation is equivalent to Proposition~\ref{prop:typeD-d2} below.)
-Similarly Theorem~\ref{thm:D-invariance} shows that this type~$D$ structure is homotopy invariant as a type~$D$ structure, not just as a module. \end{remark}
+This defines a type~$D$ structure over $\Alg$ with base ring $\Idem$ on $X(\HD,\spinc)$, in the sense of Definition~\ref{def:TypeD}.
+(The compatibility relation is equivalent to Proposition~\ref{prop:typeD-d2} below.) $\CFDa(\HD)$, then, is the differential module associated to this type $D$ structure, as in Lemma~\ref{lemma:AssociatedTypeD}.
+Further, Theorem~\ref{thm:D-invariance}, below, and Lemma~\ref{lemma:ConverseAssociatedTypeD} imply that this type~$D$ structure is invariant up to homotopy as a type~$D$ structure, not just as a module. \end{remark}

-\begin{lemma} If $\HD$ is provincially admissible, then the sum in the definition of $\partial\x$ on $\CFDa(\HD)$ is finite for every~$\x$.
-If $\HD$ is admissible, the resulting type~$D$ structure is bounded in the sense of Definition~\ref{def:BoundedTypeD}. \end{lemma} \begin{proof} Since the fibers of $\pi_\Sigma$ are holomorphic, the intersections of any pseudo\hyp holomorphic curve with a fiber are positive and so the domain of a holomorphic curve is positive.
-From Proposition~\ref{prop:provincial-admis-finiteness} we then see that if $\HD$ is provincially admissible, for a given $\x$, $\y$, and $\vec{\rho}$ the union over $B$ of 0-dimensional moduli spaces $\Mod^B(\x,\y;\vec{\rho})$ is finite.
+\begin{lemma} If $\HD$ is provincially admissible, then the sum in the definition of $\partial\x$ on $\CFDa(\HD,\spinc)$ is finite for every $\x\in\S(\HD,\spinc)$.
+If $\HD$ is admissible, the map $\delta^1$ (for the underlying type~$D$ structure, as in Remark~\ref{rmk:UnderlyingTypeD}) is bounded in the sense of Definition~\ref{def:BoundedTypeD}. \end{lemma} \begin{proof} By Lemma~\ref{lem:holo-has-pos-domain}, if $\cM^B(\x,\y;\vec{\rho})$ is non-empty then $B$ has a positive domain.
+From Proposition~\ref{prop:provincial-admis-finiteness} we then see that if $\HD$ is provincially admissible, then for a given $\x$, $\y$ and $\vec{\rho}$ the union over $B$ of 0-dimensional moduli spaces $\Mod^B(\x,\y;\vec{\rho})$ is finite.
 There are only finitely many possible generators~$\y$ and algebra elements~$a\in\Alg$; furthermore, for any given~$a$ there are only finitely many ways to write it as a product of Reeb chords, and so only finitely many possible~$\vec\rho$.
 The first statement then follows.

-If $\HD$ is admissible, then by Proposition~\ref{prop:admis-finiteness}, there are only finitely many non-empty $\Mod^B(\x,\y;\vec{\rho})$; in particular the dimension of any such moduli space is bounded, say by $N$.
-Then, in the language of Definition~\ref{def:BoundedTypeD}, $\delta_{N+2}(\x) = 0$ for all $\x$. \end{proof}